HMS Powerful (1783): Career

 In the action of 9 July 1806, disguised as an East Indiaman, and together with the sloop Rattlesnake, she captured the French privateer Bellone, which had been a serious threat to British trade.

 Powerful also took part in Pellew's raid on Batavia of 27 November 1806, and the subsequent raid on Griessie in early December 1807, which effectively eliminated Dutch naval forces in the Pacific.

-The following year Powerful returned to England under the command Captain Charles James Johnston, where despite her poor material condition she was pressed into service during the Walcheren Campaign.
+The following year Powerful returned to England under the command of Captain Charles James Johnston, where despite her poor material condition she was pressed into service during the Walcheren Campaign.
 Powerful was finally paid off at Chatham in October 1809.

 Fate

 Powerful was broken up in 1812.